-Ever since I came across a basket of beautiful wildcrafted smudge wands in an apothecary in Colorado, I have been dreaming of making another one of my one.
+Ever since I came across a basket of beautiful wildcrafted smoke cleansing bundles in an apothecary in Colorado, I have been dreaming of making another one of my one.
 And this time, I wanted more color, more length, and more character.

 I talk a bit about smudge sticks and herb fire starters in this post, but I can give you a brief overview as I know a lot of people are drawn to them but still aren’t sure what they are used for.

-A smudge wand is a bundle of dried herbs that can be burned like incense to clear the energy in a space and signify the sacred.
-I like to use a smudge wand to symbolize the beginning and end of something - like my moon cycle, a sister circle, or a really crappy day.
+A smoke cleansing bundle is a bundle of dried herbs that can be burned like incense to clear the energy in a space and signify the sacred.
+I like to use a smoke bundle to symbolize the beginning and end of something – like my moon cycle, a sister circle, or a really crappy day.
 Sage is the traditionally used herb, but there are many other aromatic herbs you can use as well.
 You can even look up the plant wisdom and lore for a specific herb if you want to set a specific intention in your space.
-It's dabbling fun!